Skip to content

 --chat-template-kwargs '{"enable_thinking": false}'

-What we haven’t (yet) tested to push past 100+ t/s
+What we haven’t tested yet

 Credits

 That’s it!
-If you run on a 5090M, 4080M, 3090 or 4090 24GB and you reproduce these numbers (or beat 100+ t/s with a DDTree tweak), send me your results.
+If you run on a 5090M, 4080M, 3090 or 4090 24GB and reproduce these 80 t/s — or beat them with a DDTree sweep — send me your numbers.
 See you next time!

 Disclosure — All the benchmarks in this post run on my own Olares One.
 If the content was useful and you’re considering one, ordering through this referral link gets you $400 off ($3,599 instead of $3,999) and pays me $200.
 I’m mentioning this out of transparency — and yes, incidentally, it helps keep the blog alive (hosting, domain, and the time I spend writing here).
 Link valid until late June 2026.